01 of 09

 How to Install an Outlet

-In order to install an outlet, you'll need a few electrical tools.
+To install an outlet, you'll need a few electrical tools.
 With these instructions, you'll have power readily available in no time at all.
 There are many times a home just doesn't have enough outlets to satisfy the demand for power points.
 Likewise, many older homes have outdated outlets that just need to be changed.Continue to 3 of 9 below.

 03 of 09